renato-macedo/100DaysOfCode/README.md

 ## Day 61/62/63/64/65
 I fixed a broken discord bot and completed a very good course at FrontendMasters.
 Learned to set up my first droplet at Digital Ocean and a Nginx server.
 It's funny that the content I like most on this platform is not about the frontend.

+## Day 66/67/68
+I forgot to tell that I deleted the script file in this repository, I only used three days.
+Today I finished another course at FrontendMasters: Complete Introduction to Containers, now I can at least configure my own container or execute those of other people